 Turkish law does not explicitly define force majeure or acts of God.
-Article 136 of the Turkish Code of Obligations (TCO), which governs the consequences of impossibility of performance, can be applied to a force majeure event.
+Articles 136 to 138 of the Turkish Code of Obligations (TCO), which govern the consequences of impossibility of performance, can be applied to a force majeure event.

 Contractors may be excused from performing contractual obligations in the face of force majeure events: